WICG/background-sync/explainer.md

 The web currently lacks any ability to provide this sort of functionality in a user-friendly or power-efficient way.
 Current approaches require an application (or tab) to be running and rely on slow, battery-intensive pings.

-Native application platforms provide  [sync](https://developer.android.com/training/sync-adapters/running-sync-adapter.html) APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing.
+Native application platforms provide  [job scheduling](https://developer.android.com/reference/android/app/job/JobScheduler.html) APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing.
 The web platform needs capabilities like this too.

 We propose a new API that extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with a new `onsync` event and a new API for registering (and unregistering) interest in `onsync`.
 Together, these APIs form the basis of a powerful new capability for rich web apps.